Taskbird/creator-community/README.md

 Step 4.
 Once your outline is approved by our team, submit your video or text content.

-Make sure to follow our rules regarding length and attribution outlined here.
+Make sure to follow our rules regarding length and attribution outlined [here](https://docs.google.com/document/d/1e4vRTvfBCCkzuFQJLa9quxy67XK2aLoVGrRf_5m3XAQ/edit)
+.

 Step 5.
 Submit your invoice.